-The initiative is being undertaken by the Northern Territory Geological Survey (NTGS) and focusses on acquiring new precompetitive geoscience information to stimulate exploration, as well as industry grants for high-risk exploration and programs to attract international investment into projects in the Territory.
+The initiative is being undertaken by the Northern Territory Geological Survey (NTGS) and focusses on acquiring new precompetitive geoscience information to stimulate exploration, collaborative regional assessments of shale gas potential, industry grants for high-risk exploration and programs to attract investment into resources projects in the Territory.

+A major component of the CORE initiative is a program of industry collaborative grants that provides mineral and petroleum exploration companies with 50% of costs (up to $100,000) to conduct projects in unexplored/greenfields areas were little or no exploration has occurred and there is limited geological information.
 Information from the projects will be made available six months after completion of the projects to encourage further exploration.
 The program facilitates increased exploration drilling and geophysics in under-explored areas around the Northern Territory, as well as helping attract new exploration investment.

 To find out more about the Geophysics and Drilling Collaborations, including details of projects funded to date, and guidelines for how to apply, please visit www.minerals.nt.gov.au/collaborations.